MKLab-ITI/mmdemo-dockerized/README.md

 ### stream-manager-service

 [stream-manager-service](https://github.com/MKLab-ITI/mmdemo-dockerized/tree/master/stream-manager-service) is a java process on top of Docker built upon [mklab-stream-manager](https://github.com/MKLab-ITI/mklab-stream-manager).
 The project is cloned from the corresponding github repository and the java executable is generated using mvn during Docker build.
 This step is quite slow and can take up to 30 minutes as mvn build can be a quite slow procedure.
-The following snippet of stream-manager-service Dockerfile describes this prodedure.
+The following snippet of stream-manager-service Dockerfile describes this prodedure:

 ```sh
 RUN git clone https://github.com/MKLab-ITI/mklab-stream-manager.git && \